Skip to main content

 )

 Okareo can work with any embedding model through our custom model class.
-We additionally have built-in support for Cohere embedding models.
+We additionally have unique built-in support for the specialized embedding models from Cohere.

-To find a model ID, see the list of the Cohere embedding models here.
+To find a specific Cohere model ID, see the list of the Cohere embedding models here.
 For example, the model ID could be embed-english-v3.0.

 from okareo import Okareo